martian-lang/martian-docs/content/index.md

 Martian is a language and framework for developing and executing complex computational pipelines.

 - Designed for simplicity: simple to learn, simple to develop, simple to run, and simple to debug.
-- Allows you to combine software components written in any language into a single pipeline.
+- Allows combination of software components written in any language into a single pipeline.
 - Powerful support for scaling computationally intensive pipelines from standalone machines, to clusters, to cloud.
-- Rich support for managing the full lifecycle of complex, data-intensive pipelines.
+- Rich support for managing the full lifecycle of complex, compute and data-intensive pipelines.

+## Motivation & Design Goals

+- Simple: things just make sense and just work, no boilerplate.
+- Manages complexity: like any good developer tool, Martian seeks to reduce cognitive load and enhance tractability.
+- Lightweight: compact toolchain, no separate database, web servers or other components required.
+- Familiar: language is designed to be familiar and eschews esotericity.
+- Human-friendly: consistent structure, easy navigability, and rich provenance metadata.
+- Machine-friendly: well-defined machine-parseable interfaces that support loosely-coupled integration.

 ## What Distinguishes Martian

-- Is not an extension of an existing language.
+- Not an extension of an existing language, therefore isn't stuck with leftover syntax.
 - Does not require a database or persistence mechanism other than a filesystem.
 - Designed to manage complexity and reduce developers' cognitive load.
-- Designed for user experience.
-Developed in environment where code "goes to Mars".
-Hostile environments, low telemetry bandwidth (email attachments, about the same size as the Mars Curiosity rover can send back per day).
-[Mars Curiosity data rates](https://mars.nasa.gov/msl/mission/communicationwithearth/data/)

-## Motivation & Design Goals

-- Like any good developer tool, Martian seeks to reduce cognitive load, manage complexity and enhance tractablility.
-- Simplicity.
-Things just makes sense when you look at them.
-- No separate database or web server required.
-- No boilerplate.
-- Language is familiar.
-Eschew esotericity.
-- Martian pipelines feature consistent structure, easy navigability, and rich provenance metadata.
-- Support for managing data footprint at scale.
+- Designed for robust user experience in diverse, heterogeneous compute environments.